freelawproject/juriscraper/readme.md

 Usage
 ======
-The caller written in Python can can scrape a court as follows:
+The caller is written in Python, and can can scrape a court as follows:

     from opinions.united_states.federal import ca1